xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

   - creates the corresponding Status Assertion.

-**Step 2 (Status Assertion Response)**: The *status_assertion_responses* MUST be a JSON Array containing the *StatusAssertionResponse* and/or the *StatusAssertionErrors* JSON Objects related to the request made by the Wallet Instance.
+**Step 2 (Status Assertion Response)**: The *status_assertion_responses* MUST be an array of strings containing the *StatusAssertionResponse* and/or the *StatusAssertionErrors* JSON Objects related to the request made by the Wallet Instance.

 The Wallet Instance MUST:

   - validate the HTTP Status Assertion Response;
   - extract and validate the signatures of each JSON Object within the *status_assertion_responses* JSON Array;
-  - present a valid Status Assertion to a Verifier which request it for the status verification of a Digital Credential (see Section below for more details);
+  - present a valid Status Assertion to a Relying Party which request it for the status verification of a Digital Credential (see Section below for more details);
   - inform the User in case of a validity state update of a Digital Credential.

 .. note::
   Status Assertion Errors JSON Object MAY have the *alg header parameter* set to *none*.
 If the Credential Issuer signs the Status Assertion Errors the Wallet Instance MUST validate the signature.
-Moreover, Status Assertion Errors MUST not be presented to Verifiers.
+Moreover, Status Assertion Errors MUST not be presented to Relying Parties.

 Technical details about the HTTP Status Assertion Response is provided in the Section :ref:`credential-revocation:HTTP Status Assertion Response`.